Opposition parties call for general election after Leo Varadkar’s resignation

 ‘We don’t need a new Fine Gael taoiseach.
 We need a new government,’ Social Democrats leader Holly Cairns said.

-Sinn Fein, the Social Democrats and People Before Profit have called for a general election after Leo Varadkar announced he would step down as Fine Gael leader.
+Sinn Fein and other opposition parties have called for a general election after Leo Varadkar announced he would step down as Fine Gael leader.

 Mr Varadkar said he would stay on as Taoiseach until a successor has been chosen by his party in a shock announcement made outside Government Buildings on Wednesday.

-Sinn Fein leader Mary Lou McDonald said it marked “a critical moment in Irish politics”.
+Sinn Fein leader Mary Lou McDonald said it marked “a critical moment in Irish politics”, while the Social Democrats, Labour, People Before Profit and Aontu also called for a general election.

+“The decision of who now leads government as taoiseach must be placed in the hands of the people,” Ms McDonald said.

 She said if the Government was “so confident in your achievements”, then it should be “tested and validated through the ballot box”.